codio/knowledge/source/instructors/setupcourses/assignment-settings/virtual-coach.rst

 .. note::
     Coach is powered by Anthropic's Claude model.
 No student's personally identifiable information (PII) is stored by Anthropic, ensuring student privacy protection.

-In the assignments settings area, there are three settings you can toggle to enable the following features: **Summarize Prompt**, **Error Augmentation**, and **Next Steps Hint**.
+In the assignments settings, there are three settings you can toggle to enable the following features: **Summarize Prompt**, **Error Augmentation**, and **Next Steps Hint**.

 .. image:: /img/vc-and-extensions/coach-assignment-settings.png
    :alt: Assignment settings for Virtual Coach

 When a student clicks on the Virtual Coach icon in the bottom right corner, a dialog opens, and they can see the assistants you have enabled.
-If there is no :ref:`Guide<authoring>` in the assignment only error message augmentation will be available.
+If there is no :ref:`Guide <authoring>` in the assignment, only error message augmentation will be available.